Prostitution in the United Arab Emirates: Sex tourism

 The UAE attracts many foreign businessmen as it is gaining a reputation as the Middle East's top sex tourism destination.
 Many of them arrive regularly from the post-Soviet states, South America, Eastern Europe, East Asia, Africa, South Asia, and other states of the Middle East.

 Sex trafficking

 In 2007, the United States State Department placed the United Arab Emirates as a "Tier 2" in its annual Trafficking in Persons reports, meaning that it does not fully comply with the minimum standards for the elimination of trafficking but is making significant efforts to do so.
 The UAE is a destination and transit country for women subjected to sex trafficking.
 Some women, predominantly from Central, South and Southeast Asia, Eastern Europe, East Africa, Iraq, Iran, and Morocco, are subjected to forced prostitution in the UAE.
 In 2016, 22 cases related to sex trafficking were brought before the courts.

+Policy against sex trafficking

+The National Committee to Combat Human Trafficking, which was created in 2012, is in charge of combating human trafficking in the UAE.
+This committee coordinates both national and international actions to tackle trafficking in line with international frameworks, such as the United Nations Convention Against Transnational Organized Crime and its Protocol to Prevent, Suppress and Punish Trafficking in Persons, especially for women and children.
+A milestone in the UAE's anti-trafficking policy was the introduction of Federal Decree-Law No. 24 of 2023, which amended Federal Law No. 51 of 2006.
+This updated legal framework clearly defines human trafficking as any act involving the recruitment, transportation, or exploitation of individuals through force, fraud, or abuse of power for purposes such as sexual exploitation, forced labor, slavery, or organ trafficking.
+In addition to broadening the definition of human trafficking, this legislation enforces strict penalties on traffickers, including a minimum five-year prison sentence and substantial fines.

+Policy against sexual offenses and prostitution

+In 2025, the UAE issued a federal decree-law amending the Crimes and Penalties Law, tightening penalties for sexual offenses involving minors and prostitution.
+The penalties include a minimum of 10 years’ imprisonment for adults who engage in sexual relations with persons under 18.
+Offenses involving incitement or solicitation for prostitution carry at least two years’ imprisonment.
+In addition, the amendment empowers courts to assess the risk posed by convicted sexual offenders before the end of their sentences.